 Five Different Types Of Security Jobs

 Private security personnel guard things like banks, bars, private parties, and sporting events.
-The BLS reports that there are more than one million people employed as private security guards in the United States, with a median annual salary of $27K.
+The BLS reports that there are more than one million people employed as private security guards in the United States.
 A high school diploma is all that is required for most private security jobs.
 Most companies offer their own security training classes.

 Tampering with the U.S. mail is a federal offense, and the people charged with enforcing this law are the U.S. postal inspectors.
 A high school diploma is required to sit for the postal worker exam and apply for work as a postal inspector.